A few people have asked about how we record the Sunday Session, what mics, how many takes, software etc etc

-Guitar cabinets: Vox AC30 – 1 x Fostex M88RP Flat Coil Printed Ribbon, Roland JC120 – 1 x 1952 Riem 230 Mignon Ribbon, Fender Princeton DSP65 – 1 x 1960s Shure 330 Uni-Ron Ribbon.
+Guitar cabinets: Vox AC30 – 1 x Fostex M88RP Flat Coil Printed Ribbon (with a chunk of acoustic foam clipped to the reverse side), Roland JC120 – 1 x 1952 Riem 230 Mignon Ribbon (same, chunk of acoustic foam), Fender Princeton DSP65 – 1 x 1960s Shure 330 Uni-Ron Ribbon ( & chunk of acoustic foam).
 All ribbons are via Triton FetHeads.
 The Fet Head is a phantom powered preamp.
 Phantom power only goes as far as powering the Fet Head, it does not reach the microphone.
 (More on Ribbon Mics and Phantom Power in a future article)

 Vocals: 2 x Beyerdynamic M500 Ribbons (matched pair) thru Triton FetHead pre-amps, 1 x Sennheiser e835, 4 x Shure SM58’s.
 All vocal mics have foam covers which cuts down on ‘popping’ ‘p’s, ‘b’s and the whoof of the ‘when/what/why’ and fullsome fs.
 Also makes for easy cleaning after each use.